vramosp/happy-dolphin-83ad3/content/pages/index.md

     colors: colors-c
     backgroundWidth: full
     title: Testimonials
-    subtitle: What do our customers think about us
+    subtitle: What our customers say about us
     testimonials:
       - quote: >-
           “It’s great to see someone taking action while still maintaining a